We’ve all been there. Somebody’s asked us what kind of music we dig, and we say something like ‘Oh I don’t know…Techno. House. A bit of Prog.’

-At least you’ll be able to know exactly what your ear loves best, and which artists are most likely to float your boat.
+At least you’ll be able to know exactly which sounds your ear loves best, and which artists are most likely to float your boat.
 That way, you’ll get the most out of your gigging career, and not get stuck at the back of a 6-hour hard-style set year after year with no idea what’s going on, looking like a goose in moonboots.

 Back in the day, I remember, there was a great interactive guide to electronic music – originally a university assignment submitted online by a guy called Ishkur.
 It was supposed to have been updated in 2017, but it still seems pretty vintage to me.

 Regardless, it gives you a great overview of the history of electronic music prior to the mid-2000s.
 It can also help you figure out if you prefer Euro Rave to Detroit Acid or Minimal Dub to Gloomcore.

 Give it a visit – it’s lots of fun!
 Oh, and word of warning: turn your headphones down if you decide to get stuck into the Gabber section…